Supramabhujel/R_Data_Analysis_Project/README.md

 The project structure is designed to provide a comprehensive analysis of the dataset.
 Here's what you'll find:

-- **Analysis.Rmd**: This R Markdown file contains the code and analysis for the statistical regression analysis.
+- **Statistical Analysis.Rmd**: This R Markdown file contains the code and analysis for the statistical regression analysis.
 It includes tasks such as data summarization, visualization of relationships, data filtering, and regression analysis.

 ## Data